 This movie is based on a real story about a junkie girl living in NYC.
 Typical, very predictable, nothing special.
 The girl is a junkie, she falls in love with a douche-bag Russian guy who treats her like shit.
-Arielle Holmes who played herself in the movie starred in a different movie called American Honey, which I like way better.
+Arielle Holmes who played herself in the movie starred in a different film called American Honey, which I like way better.
 Go watch American Honey, but not this one.

 - Frances Ha (2012)